loader image

 6.6.10 e 5) and 6.6.11 h) mean that the maximum allowable is a total of two treatments per year including each incident of a combined treatment.
 For example, when a combination of two drugs is supplied at the same time, it counts as two treatments.
 Therefore two separate incidents of a combination dose would count as a total of four treatments.

-However, 6.6.10 e) states that that an animal treated for the same disease for three consecutive years must be removed from the herd (within 9 months of the last treatment).
+However, 6.6.10 e) states that an animal treated for the same disease for three consecutive years must be removed from the herd (within 9 months of the last treatment).
 So, if an antibiotic was used one year and parasiticides in two subsequent years, the animal could stay within the herd, but not if, for example, a dairy cow received antibiotics for mastitis three years in a row.

 In the case of antibiotic use in dairy cows, if the operator provides test results to show that there is no residue in the milk, can the compulsory 30 day withdrawal period be shortened?
 (125)